[Kubernetes] How to create a user for connecting to a cluster

 cd .kube/ openssl genrsa -out {UserName}.key 2048 openssl req -new -key {UserName}.key -out {UserName}.csr -subj "/CN={UserName}"

-Example: If the username is example-test
+Example: If the user name is example-test

 openssl genrsa -out example-test.key 2048 openssl req -new -key example-test.key -out example-test.csr -subj "/CN=example-test"